benesposito/Themer/README.md

 Symlinks created by the user link the themed `~/.config/themer/bin/` versions to their respective programs' config directory

 Any necessary commands to restart the config's program can be added to `~/.config/themer/themer-post.sh`, which gets called once the last config has been themed and written to `~/.config/themer/bin/`

+`colors.ini` specifies colors based on theme which can get substituted into the themed version using the 'COLOR' header (e.g. `{COLOR:RED`})

 ## Example